bosnet/isaac-consensus-protocol/README.md

 Validate the consensus model of the FBA

+## Notice

+** This is not a repository for running a node.
+This is only a proof of concept for BOSCoin's ISAAC consensus protocol.
+Feel free to test. **

 ## Installation

 To install and deploy the source, you need to install these packages,